Oracle DBMS_ADR

 Library Note Morgan's Library Page Header

-Purpose This package is an administrative interface for the Auto Diag repository.
+Purpose This package is an administrative interface for the Automatic Diagnostic Repository.

 AUTHID DEFINER